If you’ve ever asked yourself the question “What to do with my life”, then you are not alone.

 Have there been any recent positive changes as well?
 What has changed for the better since last year or last month?

-Have any recent positive changes in your life have suddenly made your current situation tolerable?
+Have any recent positive changes in your life suddenly made your current situation tolerable?

 What else might be influencing how you feel about what you do with your life right now?